 - When preparing proposals and actual workshops, please refer to the Investigators Workshop format guidelines below.
 The abstract should be informative about the proposed content and the contributions of the proposed speakers. - 2.
-Each workshop must propose three objectives that clearly outline the goals to be accomplished during the IW.
-These objectives should be outlined in the moderator's introduction and explored further in the discussion period.
-Please see the resource on the submission site for writing objectives. - 3.
+Each workshop must propose three learning objectives that clearly outline the goals to be accomplished during the IW.
+These objectives should be three takeaways that learner's need to walk away from the session with.
+The objectives should be outlined in the moderator's introduction and explored further in the discussion period. - 3.
 The rationale should describe why the proposed workshop would be exciting and timely for the epilepsy research community.
 Preference will be given to proposals that do not repeat topics and/or speakers from the past two years, except when warranted by a significant new development.
 If the moderator(s), speakers, or content for your proposal overlap with one or more IW from the past two years, please comment on how the information to be presented will be new and different.
 You may view a list of previous workshops on the submission site. - 4.
-In the discussion section each moderator should note the main question or questions the discussion will center around and what thought-provoking question that the workshop aims to address.
+In the discussion section each moderator should explain the main question or questions the discussion will center around and what thought-provoking question that the workshop aims to address.
 Specify the time set up for discussion in the workshop.